10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Trekking trails in Nepal in September

 First and foremost, let’s say that September is the beginning of the Nepal trekking season.
-The trekkers just start to flood and the trails are still peaceful.
-You will not face any issue finding the tea houses in the trekking path.
+The trekkers start to flood, and the trails are still peaceful.
+You will not have any trouble finding the tea houses along the trekking trail.
 As October approaches, the tea houses are crowded with a lot of tourists.
-Thus, trekking in Nepal in September is the time to enjoy solitude and peace along with the best weather.
+Thus, trekking in Nepal in September is the time to enjoy solitude and peace, along with the best weather.

-Most of the trekking trails, even the high-altitude pass (above 5000m+) is free from snow.
+Most of the trekking trails, even the high-altitude passes (above 5000m+), are free from snow.
 The chances of occlusion rain still exist, but it doesn’t get problematic.
-Even the nights are quite warm, you can avoid the pain of freezing cold.
+Even though the nights are quite warm, you can avoid the pain of cold.
 After the post-monsoon rains, the trekking trails are quite pleasing.
-Since the Nepal mountain in September is yet blanketed with a thick layer of snow, the entire view is very pleasing.
+Since the Nepal mountain in September is still blanketed with a thick layer of snow, the entire view is very pleasing.

 But if you don’t know the best trekking in Nepal in September, make sure you read to the end.